Updated on 12/5/25

 So, when the stress inevitably settles in, what do you do to cope?

 Perhaps you’re someone who turns to drinking plenty of water to stay hydrated, eating balanced and nutritious meals, and keeping up with your weekly exercise routine.
-But more than likely, you may choose to stay warm and snuggled on the couch rather than exercising and indulge in those tasty casseroles and baked goods; it is the holiday season after all.
+But more than likely, you may choose to stay warm and snuggled on the couch rather than exercising and to indulge in those tasty casseroles and baked goods.
+It is the holiday season, after all.

-Unfortunately, though, it isn’t just your waistline and energy levels that may pay the price for skipping those healthy behaviors.
-In fact, everything from your sleep hygiene and immune health, to your mood and heart health may be affected.
+Unfortunately, though, it isn’t just your waistline and energy levels that may pay the price for skipping healthy behaviors.
+In fact, everything from your sleep hygiene and immune health to your mood and heart health may be affected.

 1) Stretch your legs.

-It’s no secret that getting routine exercise is great for heart health – it helps to lower blood pressure and LDL (bad cholesterol) levels.
-And good news, it doesn’t take much to elevate your heart rate.
-Just taking a brisk walk around the neighborhood – in the sunshine and fresh air – is enough to boost heart health, while also increasing your level of endorphins, or feel-good hormones.
+It’s no secret that getting routine exercise is great for heart health.
+It helps to lower blood pressure and LDL (bad cholesterol) levels.
+It doesn’t take much to elevate your heart rate.
+Just taking a brisk walk around the neighborhood — in the sunshine and fresh air — is enough to boost heart health while also increasing your levels of the feel-good hormones called endorphins.

 2) Take stress relief to heart.

-Growing research suggests that the impact stress has on health isn’t just a mental or emotional one.
-Rather, chronic, or long-term stress, can have a direct effect on heart health.
+Growing research suggests that stress causes impacts on health beyond just mental or emotional ones.
+Chronic, or long-term, stress can have a direct effect on heart health.
 It can lead to elevated blood pressure and heightened cholesterol levels, as well as contributing to physical inactivity and overeating.
-To get some much-needed relief from stress, you can try exercising, journaling, mindfulness techniques or doing something to pamper yourself – massage appointment, anyone?
+To get some much-needed relief from stress, you can try exercising, journaling, mindfulness techniques or doing something to pamper yourself.
+Massage appointment, anyone?

 3) Indulge wisely.

-While all of those tasty seasonal treats may be calling your name, it’s essential to balance those out with nutritious meals, too.
+While all those tasty seasonal treats may be calling your name, it’s essential to balance them out with nutritious meals.
 All things in moderation, right?
-Even better, find a healthy-alternative of a holiday classic, like dark chocolate brownies with walnuts, or mushroom and wild rice stuffing.
-Not only will these healthy alternatives provide heart-healthy nutrients, they’ll help to boost your energy levels and support digestive health.
+Even better, find a healthy alternative of a holiday classic, like dark chocolate brownies with walnuts, or mushroom and wild rice stuffing.
+Not only will these healthy alternatives provide heart-healthy nutrients, but they’ll also help to boost your energy levels and support digestive health.

 4) Don’t skimp on sleep.

-With all of the festivities, the absolute last thing you may feel like doing is getting into bed at a decent time.
-However, with a lack of sound snoozing, your heart health, as well as your overall mental and physical wellness will take a serious hit.
-Not only will you end up feeling grumpy and tired, but all of the side effects – irritability, headaches and an inability to focus – may only heighten your response to stressors.
-With that in mind, make sure you stick to your typical sleep schedule and get at least 8 to 10 hours of peaceful slumbering.
+With all the festivities, the absolute last thing you may feel like doing is getting into bed at a decent time.
+However, with a lack of sound snoozing, your heart health, as well as your overall mental and physical wellness, will take a serious hit.
+Not only will you end up feeling grumpy and tired, but all the side effects — irritability, headaches and an inability to focus — may only heighten your response to stressors.
+With that in mind, make sure you stick to your typical sleep schedule and get 7 to 9 hours of peaceful slumbering.

 5) Stock up on citrus.

-Everyone’s favorite winter treat is finally in season once again.
-No, we aren’t talking about pumpkin, rather we’re talking about fresh citrus.
-Everything from clementines, blood oranges and Meyer lemons, to grapefruits, tangerines and persimmons, are at their sweetest and juiciest during the winter months.
-These fresh fruits are not only great for heart health – they contain flavonoids and vitamin C – but their scent actually boosts levels of the endorphin, norepinephrine, which helps to alleviate stress.
+Everyone’s favorite winter treat is finally in season once again — fresh citrus.
+From clementines, blood oranges and Meyer lemons, to grapefruits, tangerines and persimmons, these fruits are at their sweetest and juiciest during the winter months.
+They are not only great for heart health —they contain flavonoids and vitamin C — but their scent also boosts levels of norepinephrine, an endorphin that helps to alleviate stress.

 6) Create a no-phone zone.

 It may sound cliché, but during the holiday season, it’s extra important to enjoy quality time with the people you’re with.
-Let’s be honest, if you’re busy scrolling through your social media feeds, you’re probably not also exercising and partaking in all of the other holiday festivities.
-More importantly, spending less time on your phone – answering work emails, or getting jealous looking at others’ posts – isn’t exactly a feel-good activity.
+Let’s be honest, if you’re busy scrolling through your social media feeds, you’re probably not also exercising and partaking in all the other holiday festivities.
+More important, spending less time on your phone answering work emails, or getting jealous looking at others’ posts isn’t exactly a feel-good activity.
 Ditch the phones and let the real holiday fun begin.